-Throughout the DC Office of Planning’s five-plus year public process to update the zoning code, the Coalition for Smarter Growth has tracked the Office of Planning’s outreach efforts to the community, educated our DC supporters on the importance, content, and proposed changes to the zoning update, hosted numerous events and workshops, and rallied community members to get involved in the process.
+Throughout the DC Office of Planning’s six year public process to update the zoning code, the Coalition for Smarter Growth has tracked the Office of Planning’s outreach efforts to the community, educated our DC supporters on the importance, content, and proposed changes to the zoning update, hosted numerous events and workshops, and rallied community members to get involved in the process.

 Read on below for ways to get involved, for helpful resources in learning about the proposed update, for a background on the update, and recent news clips.[clear]